prodis/correios-cep-elixir/README.md

 ## DEPRECATION NOTE

-The `Correios.CEP.Address.zipode` is deprecated.
+`Correios.CEP.Address.zipcode` is deprecated.
 Use `Correios.CEP.Address.postal_code` instead.

 The version `0.5.1` introduces the field `postal_code` in `Correios.CEP.Address` struct with the same value of `zipcode` field.
 In the version `0.6.0` the `zipcode` field will be removed.